amilacsw/Research/README.md

 # Research

-## These are codes written by me used in research
+## These are some of the codes written by me which are used in my research.